 - What is the best Canadian ETF for dividends?

 What are dividend ETFs?

-A dividend ETF is an exchange-traded fund that is designed for investment in a selection of high-dividend paying stocks.
-These ETFs typically track a specific index that is screened to include blue-chip type companies considered to be lower risk.
-They also favor companies that have a history of strong dividend increases over time.
+Typically, these ETFs track a specific index that includes blue-chip type companies.
+These are recognized, well-established companies that are financially sound and considered lower risk.
+This type of ETF also favours companies that have a history of strong dividend increases over time.